Oral Mechanism Examination

 During the oral mechanism exam, the SLP doctor or other medical professionals may use tools like tongue depressors to observe the oral cavity, evaluate a range of motion, and assess the presence of any structural abnormalities or functional issues.
 They may also check for a gag reflex, enlarged tonsils, bifid uvula, or missing teeth, which can impact speech production.

-The examination aims to identify any underlying structural or functional issues contributing to speech disorders or difficulties in speech production.
+The examination aims to identify any underlying structural or functional issues contributing to speech sound disorders or difficulties in speech production.
 It provides detailed information to guide therapeutic interventions and speech therapy strategies tailored to the individual's needs.

 Both children and adults may undergo an oral speech mechanism and exam, especially if they are experiencing difficulties with articulation, voice quality, or other speech concerns.
 Assessment is an integral part of the diagnostic process in speech-language pathology, helping doctors and SLPs evaluate and address any oral motor or structural issues that may impact speech and language development.